Participer au site avec un Tip

 data : sequence of array-like

-Each element of data is a sample from an underlying distribution.
+Each element of `data` is a sample containing scalar observations from an

 statistic : callable